 Who is the Owner?
 The owner is the person who created the tresor.
 The owner has all possible permissions to his/her tresor, including sharing with user role granting, and deletion.
 There is exactly one owner of any tresor, but this attribute can be passed on.
 Only the owner can transfer this role, under the sharing settings in the Tresorit apps.
 Please note that when the transfer is done only the new owner will have rights to manage the ownership of the tresor.

 What permission does a Manager have?
 Manager is the most powerful role after that of the owner.
 A manager is able to read, write and delete the content of the shared tresor, and also to share the tresor with further users.
-Furthermore, he/she is able to grant editor and reader roles for further invitees.
+Furthermore, he/she is able to grant Editor and Viewer roles for further invitees.

-What permissions does a Reader have?
-Reader is the least powerful role, allowing for less user actions than the manager or editor roles.
-Reader role only grants read permission to the content of the shared tresor for the invitee.
-In case you are unsure which role to grant to the invitee, you should prefer appointing him/her reader and change his/her role later on if needed.
+What permissions does a Viewer have?
+Viewer is the least powerful role, allowing for less user actions than the manager or editor roles.
+Viewer role only grants view permission to the content of the shared tresor for the invitee.
+In case you are unsure which role to grant to the invitee, you should prefer appointing him/her viewer and change his/her role later on if needed.

 Users can leave a tresor whenever they want and their access can be changed or revoked anytime.
 Mouse over the tresor in the list and click on the <Share> icon.
 Select the user from the <Members> list whose role you want to change.
 Click on the person’s actual role to open a drop-down menu with other options and, select the role you want to grant.
 At the end of the process please click <Apply> to save your changes.

 You can revoke any users’ access if you click on the <Remove> button at the end of the user's line in the tresor <Members> list.
 Please confirm permission revocation in the pop-up window by clicking <Remove>.
 The member of the tresor will no longer have access to files stored in a cloud and will not receive changes and updates to files.
 Please note that this action does not have any effect on files synced to a users’ devices.